 Details: $3; (281) 370-9141, oldtimechristmastree.com

 On any given day, here you can get a glimpse of Historic Rosenberg in miniature, explore a Missouri Pacific caboose, walk through a 19th-century rail car and more at this railroad museum.
-But come Saturday Nov.
-28, you can also snag a train ride and snap some pics with Santa.
+But come Saturday Dec.
+18, you can also snag breakfast and snap some pics with Santa at the museum’s Breakfast With Santa event.

 When: 10 a.m. - 5 p.m.
 Nov.
 28